-To open the Command Line Wizard, in SQL Formatter Wizard, click Save Command Line in the lower-left corner.
+To open the command-line wizard, in the lower-left corner of any page of SQL Formatter Wizard, click Save Command Line.

 | Parameter | Description |